thymenyj/PositiveNews/REPORT.md

 The activity is a container for three fragments: [ProfileFragment](#profilefragment), [HomeFragment](#homefragment) and [SourceFragment](#sourcefragment).

 #### ArticleActivity
 The activity shows a webview of the clicked news article.
 The activity contains two floating action buttons: likeArticle and saveArticle.
 The likeArticle calls the [ArticleLikeRequest](#articlelikerequest) and updates the score in the firebase with +1.
 The articleSave calls the [ArticleSaveRequest](#articlesaverequest) and stores the news article in the saved article list in firebase.
+When the article is already saved, the articleSave button deletes the article from the saved article list.

 ### Adapters